-All work, including end of year and Mock Examinations, contribute to the coursework portfolio.
+All work, including homework and Mock Examinations, contribute to the coursework portfolio.
 All work is marked internally by the department and a selection of both the coursework and examination is externally moderated.

 COMPUTER SCIENCE

 Examination Board: AQA - GCSE Computer Science (8525)